bartificer/programming-by-stealth/docs/pbs129-eslint.md

 }
 ```

 The first line sets the colorTheme.
 I like a light theme, but your mileage may vary.
 The next settings configure ESLint in VSCode.
-The first is to always show the status of ESLint in the statusbar.
+The first is to always show the status of ESLint in the status bar.
 The second sets up ESLint as a code formatter, which means that ESLint will also take care of indents and spaces. `eslint.lintTask.enable` allows ESLint to analyse all files in the workspace.
 Finally there are 2 settings I cannot live without.
 They make sure that when saving a file ESLint will fix all problems so your code doesn't get saved with lint errors.

 Let's see how this works in VSCode.
 Make a copy of `s2xmas-bart.mjs` so we can repeat what we did at the command line, and open the copy in VSCode.